davewatters/js-blackjack/README.md

 1. Open the project repo
 1. Select the 'Settings' tab
 1. On the left-hand-side menu select the Pages option
-1. Select the main branch as the source, then click the save button
+1. Select the main branch as the source, then click the Save button
 1. A message will confirm that the site has been published at `https://YOUR-GITHUB-NAME.github.io/REPO-NAME/`
-1. Test that the site has successfully gone live live by clicking on the link
+1. Test that the site has successfully gone live by clicking on the link

 #_TODO: Add a How to Fork